mluckau/yabridge_updater/README.md

 ### Commands

-- **`update` (default)**: Checks for an update for the currently installed branch.
+- **`update` (default)**: Checks for an update for the currently installed version (stable or development branch).
 If no version is installed, it starts the interactive mode.
   - `--interactive`: Forces the interactive mode to select and install a different branch.
 - **`sync`**: Manually runs `yabridgectl sync --prune` to synchronize your VST plugins.
 - **`status`**: Displays information about the current installation (path, version, branch).